The following questions and answers have been developed by the National Immunisation Office.

 What are NIAC recommendations for Nuvaxovid® Protein Sub unit vaccine when the antigenically updated vaccine BECOMES available?

-NIAC advice Protein Subunit vaccines may be used as alternative vaccines in those for whom an mRNA vaccine is contraindicated or declined.
+NIAC advise Protein Subunit vaccines may be used as alternative vaccines in those for whom an mRNA vaccine is contraindicated or declined.
 Nuvaxovid (antigenically updated) is the preferred alternate and can be used for primary vaccination, in adults and children aged 12 years and above when available.

 Back to top